aldengolab/graphical-record-linkage/README.md

 # ebLink for Python
-A graphical record linkage algorithm in Python based on [Steorts, et. al. (2015)](https://arxiv.org/abs/1312.4645), Bayesian Analysis.
+A graphical record linkage algorithm in Python based on [Steorts, et. al. (2015)](https://arxiv.org/abs/1312.4645).

 The algorithm developed by Steorts in R can be found [here](https://github.com/resteorts/ebLink).

+## Bibliography

+1. Steorts, Rebecca C., Rob Hall, and Stephen E. Fienberg.
+"Entity Resolution with Emprically Motivated Priors", __Bayesian Analysis__, v.
+10, no. 4 (2015):849-975.